Stax

 Why do embedded programmers use hex?

-Hexadecimal maps cleanly to binary: each hex digit represents exactly 4 bits (a nibble).
-This makes it easy to read bit patterns in registers, memory addresses, and protocol data.
+Hexadecimal maps directly onto binary in a compact and readable way — each hex digit represents exactly 4 binary bits (one nibble).
+This makes it easy to inspect bit patterns in hardware registers, memory addresses, CAN bus frames, UART data, and SPI protocol bytes without counting long strings of 0s and 1s.

 What is two's complement?

-Two's complement is the standard way to represent signed integers in binary.
-To negate a number: invert all bits and add 1.
-For an 8-bit signed integer, range is -128 to 127.
+Two's complement is the universal standard for representing signed (positive and negative) integers in binary hardware.
+To find the two's complement of a number, invert all its bits and add 1.
+For an 8-bit signed integer, the range is -128 (0x80) to +127 (0x7F).
+This representation makes arithmetic circuits simpler because addition and subtraction work identically for both signed and unsigned numbers.

 What does 0xFF mean in 8-bit signed vs unsigned?